Siegfried-Origin/EDFX/README.md

 2. The installation instructions below assume that EDHM is already installed.

 ## Installation
+1. To get the last release, go to https://github.com/Siegfried-Origin/ED-HDR-Screenshot/releases/latest and download the ZIP file

-1. Replace the `d3d11.dll` file in your Elite Dangerous installation directory.
+2. Replace the `d3d11.dll` file in your Elite Dangerous installation directory.

    For Steam installations, the default location is: